 Cambridge IGCSE is offered at 8 of the 14 schools.
 A-Levels follows closely at 7 schools, a high ratio that reflects Penang’s traditionally British-influenced education culture.
 The IB Diploma is available at 6 schools, giving Penang one of the highest IB-to-total-school ratios in the country.

-Dalat International runs an American curriculum, one of the few schools outside KL to do so.
+Dalat International runs the American AERO curriculum, one of the few schools outside KL to do so.
 Several other Penang schools offer dual-pathway options, letting students choose between A-Levels and the IB at the pre-university stage.
+International accreditations among Penang schools include CIS, COBIS (Council of British International Schools), WASC, and IB World School authorisation.
 For families who want curriculum flexibility without moving to the Klang Valley, Penang delivers more than its numbers suggest.

 International school fees in Penang